manoj815/javascript_demo/README.md

 If we define a variable without using a var or let keyword at all?
 Technically, if this variable x hasn’t already been defined, then x = 1 is shorthand for window.x = 1.
 To prevent this shorthand altogether, you can use strict mode — introduced in ES5 — by writing use strict at the top of your document or a particular function.
 Then, when you try to declare a variable without a keyword, you’ll get an error: Uncaught SyntaxError: Unexpected indentifier.

+<b>3.What is the use of Void(0)?</b>

+Void(0) is used to prevent the page from refreshing and parameter "zero" is passed while calling.

+Void(0) is used to call another method without refreshing the page.